aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-troubleshoot-no-internet.md

 - Are other users affected?
 - Does the issue happen only on Wi-Fi or also with Ethernet?

-This helps IT support understand whether the issue is on one device or on the network.
+This helps IT Support understand whether the issue is on one device or on the network.

 ---

 ## When to Contact IT Support

-Contact IT support if:
+Contact IT Support if:

 - the internet still does not work after restarting the computer
 - Wi-Fi does not appear at all